johnforjc/cashier-app/README.md

 ### Don't forget to come my site

-If you see this project, don't forget to visit [https://johnforjc.com](my portfolio).
+If you see this project, don't forget to visit [my portfolio](https://johnforjc.com).